 The woods are lovely, dark and deep But I have promises to keep, And miles to go before I sleep, And miles to go before I sleep.
-(13-16)

 Indeed, snow and night are permanent elements in Frost's poetry.
-They embody stagnancy, stillness and mystery respectively.
+They embody stagnancy, stillness and mystery.
 In consequence, they serve as an appropriate arena for isolation.
 That is to say, the poet is stimulated physically and spiritually to hold the state of isolation.
 "Desert Places" confirms this where "Snow falling and night falling fast, oh, fast" (1).
-The natural result of these two elements is the poet's declaration: "I am too absent spirited to count; / The loneliness includes me unaware."
+The natural result of these two elements is the poet's declaration: "I am too absent-spirited to count; / The loneliness includes me unawares."
 (7-8)

-Elaboration the gloomy and lonely state, which is that one void of light and happiness, is what the poet reveals.
-It is a sterile condition that brings nothing at all:
+The elaboration of the gloomy and lonely state, which is that one void of light and happiness, is what the poet reveals.
+It is a sterile condition that is void of light and happiness:

 A blanker whiteness of benighted snow With no expression, nothing to express.
-(11-12)